ph7/xray/README.markdown

         end
       end

-  If (like me) yo like gem plugins.
+  If (like me) you like gem plugins.
 Or

        # environment.rb
        Rails::Initializer.run do |config|